Quin-Riley-A/pizza-parlor/README.md

 Tests are organized by function and range by expected complexity of implementation (least to most).

-The complete sequence of business logic tests can be found [here](/tests.md).
+The complete sequence of business logic tests can be found [here](TEST.md).
 ***

 ### Known Bugs
+This webpage may experience some issues when it comes to siing the page relative to your devices width.
+If you find the formatting of the page becomes unreadable, please try to adjust your webpage to a wider format.

 If you experience this issue, please message the producer of your current repository and include any relevant form/page information.
 Thank you for your patience as I work on any issues!

+Additionally, the current iteration of the webpage does not include front end functionality to remove a pizza via the GUI.
+This along with the rudimentary state of the GUI will be addressed in the next series of updates.
 ***

 ### License Information